luttje/Key2Joy/README.md

 > **Note**
 > Check out the [🐕‍🦺 Tips & Tricks](https://github.com/luttje/Key2Joy/discussions/categories/-tips-tricks) category in the discussions for tips and tricks.
 Certain inputs may be tricky to configure, but there's usually a way to get it working.

+> **Warning**
+> Please be careful using this tool in multiplayer/competitive games.
+It may be considered cheating and get you banned.
+Some games may only ban you after a while, so don't assume you're safe just because you haven't been banned yet.

 ### Using Key2Joy with a Command Line Interface